 Abbey of Bellelay

-The abbey is located on what used to be an important trade route of the Jura, Franche-Comté and Alsace and the Swiss plateau.
-A particular point of interest is the distribution of the abbey’s ancient territory following the creation of the canton of Jura in 1979.
-Part of the territory is located in the canton of Bern, the other part in the Jura.
-The abbey is a clinic nowadays, but accessible to visitors, including the medieval forge and the church, which was built at the end of the seventeenth century to replace the old Romanesque and Gothic buildings.
-(More information: www.jurabernois.ch).
+A particular point of interest is the distribution of the abbey’s ancient territory after the creation of the canton of Jura in 1979.
+One part of the territory lies in the canton of Bern, the other part in the Jura.